SharkSnack/shiren-2/content/items/materials.md

 Special water that repels Oni.<br/>
 Select [Use] to restore HP, fullness, and strength to max, and cure ailments.<br/>
-No effect when thrown at allies or monsters, but can be thrown at Oni to paralyze them.<br/>
+No effect when thrown at allies or monsters, but can be thrown at Oni to inflict stasis.<br/>
 Takes up 2 inventory slots.

 |Buy|Sell|Phrase EN|Phrase JP|